- President of the Student Social Work Association (SSWA)

 - Student Leader at Shively Court

-- Research Assistant with the Psychology department
+- Research Assistant to the Psychology department

 Biggest accomplishment as a student leader: